jicerrato/core-code-from-scratch-readme/README.md

 	}

 ### Exercise #2
-The error in the code is de signal '='. when we use just one singal = is asigment a value to a variable, when we want to compare two or more values, we use double signal = (==)
+The error in the code is the equal sign '='. when we use just one equals sign (=) is to asigment a value to a variable, when we want to compare two or more values, we use double equals sign (==)
 	var cond = false;

 	if ((cond == true))